 The description of these episodes in both My Survival as an Aboriginal and My Life as I live it are important for their demonstration of how a two-piece autobiographical narrative, separated by the temporal span of fifteen years, engenders a strong enunciative position for the production of knowledge around the Aboriginal situation in specific circumstances.
-Coffey's endeavor reveals an ability of autobiographical documentaries for the extrapolation of the 'personal' towards the addressing of matters regarding collectivity, in this case, of the Aboriginal people - a group in which the filmmaker is also embedded and the protection of My Life as I live it reveals the particularity of Coffey's work as a filmmaker.
+Coffey's endeavor reveals an ability of autobiographical documentaries for the extrapolation of the 'personal' towards the addressing of matters regarding collectivity, in this case, of the Aboriginal people - a group in which the filmmaker is also embedded and the protection of which plays the most important role in her life.
+The temporal closure accomplished by the end of My Life as I live it reveals the particularity of Coffey's work as a filmmaker.
 Coffey's words in the end of the film reveal how her work engenders the past, the present and the future of a people and the struggle for their survival - literally, culturally and institutionally: